withastro/astro/docs/src/pages/getting-started.md

 ### Online Playgrounds

 If you're interested in playing around with Astro in the browser, you can use an online code playground.
-Try a Hello World template on [CodeSandbox](https://codesandbox.io/s/astro-template-hugb3).
+Try our "Hello World!" template on [CodeSandbox](https://codesandbox.io/s/astro-template-hugb3).

 _Note: some features (ex: Fast Refresh) are currently limited on CodeSandbox._

 ## Learn Astro

-People come to Astro from different backgrounds and with different learning styles.
+All manner of people come to Astro from different backgrounds bringing with them different learning styles.
 Whether you prefer a more theoretical or a practical approach, we hope you'll find this section helpful.

 - If you prefer to **learn by doing**, start with our [examples library](https://github.com/snowpackjs/astro/tree/main/examples).
 - If you prefer to **learn concepts step by step**, start with our [basic concepts and guides](/core-concepts/project-structure).

-Like any unfamiliar technology, Astro does have a learning curve.
-With practice and some patience, you _will_ get the hang of it.
+Like any unfamiliar technology, Astro comes with a slight learning curve.
+However, with practice and some patience, we know, you _will_ get the hang of it, in no time.

 ### Learn `.astro` Syntax

 When you begin to learn Astro, you'll see many files using the `.astro` file extension.
-This is the **Astro component syntax**: a special HTML-like file format that Astro uses for templating.
+This is **Astro's Component Syntax**: a special HTML-like file format which Astro uses for templating.
 It was designed to feel familiar to anyone with HTML or JSX experience.

-Our guide on [Astro components](/core-concepts/astro-components) walks you through the new syntax, and is the best way to learn.
+Our helpful guide on [Astro components](/core-concepts/astro-components) introduces you to the Astro syntax, and is the best way to learn.

 ### API Reference